shtrausslearning/shtrausslearning.github.io/docs/markdown/mllibs/group/status.md

-In this section, we document the module feature registration, each subtask is briefly described.
-More detailed information about each task can be viewed in the link provided in the task description
+In this section, we document the module feature registration (at least the main ones), each subtask is briefly described.
+Some smaller tasks can come and go and are all available in **[issue section](https://github.com/mllibs/mllibs)** on github

 ## :octicons-tasklist-16: **Available Tasks**